shrey27tri01/100-days-of-code/r1-log.md

 Completed the Google IT Automation with Python course, and made a script to automate handling of products for a fruit seller, automating stuff like sending emails, generating reports regarding the products and checking health of the system.

+### R1D7(July 21, 2020)

+Completed my Django wiki project.
+A wikipedia like online encyclopedia, which renders markdown content into html, and displays it to the user.
+Users can also ad and edit existing pages.